AIK Bandy: Men's team

 AIK previously played at Spånga Idrottspark.
 Starting with the 2007 season they play at Bergshamra IP.
 AIK are not as successful in the bandy section as they are in ice hockey and football in recent years but they are still in the third level of the Swedish bandy league system, the league they play in is Division 2 Norra Svealand.
 The clubs also has a second team who are called Gnaget BK and play one level down the Swedish bandy league system.
 The club was successful in the early years of the Swedish championship.

-The team has gotten promoted to Elitserien 2019-20.
+The team has gotten promoted to Elitserien 2019–20.
+After one match of the 2022–23 Elitserien, AIK withdrew.